 (3) In subregulation (2) —

-latest draft statement means the draft statement of corporate intent submitted, or last submitted, by the Board to the Minister before the start of the financial year with any modifications made by the Board, whether before or after that time, at the direction of the Minister.
+latest draft statement means the draft statement of corporate intent submitted, or last submitted, by the Board to the Treasurer before the start of the financial year with any modifications made by the Board, whether before or after that time, at the direction of the Treasurer.

+[Regulation 19 amended: Gazette 10 Oct 2014 p.
+3675-6.]

-20. Minister’s agreement to draft statement of corporate intent
+20. Treasurer’s agreement to draft statement of corporate intent

-(1) When the Board and the Minister have reached agreement on a draft statement of corporate intent for the Board, it becomes the statement of corporate intent for the Board for the relevant financial year or the remainder of the year, as the case may be.
+(1) When the Board and the Treasurer have reached agreement on a draft statement of corporate intent for the Board, it becomes the statement of corporate intent for the Board for the relevant financial year or the remainder of the year, as the case may be.

-(2) The Minister must, within 14 days after agreeing to a draft statement of corporate intent under subregulation (1), cause a copy of it to be laid before each House of Parliament or to be dealt with in accordance with regulation 23.
+(2) The Treasurer must, within 14 days after agreeing to a draft statement of corporate intent under subregulation (1), cause a copy of it to be laid before each House of Parliament or to be dealt with in accordance with regulation 23.

-(3) The Board may request the Minister to delete from the copy of a statement of corporate intent that is to be laid before Parliament a matter that is of a commercially sensitive nature, and the Minister may, despite subregulation (2), comply with the request.
+(3) The Board may request the Treasurer to delete from the copy of a statement of corporate intent that is to be laid before Parliament a matter that is of a commercially sensitive nature, and the Treasurer may, despite subregulation (2), comply with the request.

 (4) Any copy of a statement of corporate intent to which subregulation (3) applies must —